Skip to content

 OPAN will continue to work with older people, the government and other organisations focused on older people and carers to identify any gaps or unintended consequences that may arise through the implementation of the new Act.

-From 1 November 2025, the Support at Home program will replace the Home Care Packages program and Short-Term Restorative Care Programme.
+From 1 November 2025, the Support at Home program replaces the Home Care Packages program and Short-Term Restorative Care Programme.
 The Commonwealth Home Support Programme will transition to Support at Home no earlier than July 2027.

 Anyone receiving or approved for a Home Care Package as of 12 September 2024, when the Act was tabled in Parliament will be ‘no worse off’ financially under the new program.
 Those new to the system after this date may pay more.
-There will be hardship measures for older people with limited means.
+There are hardship measures in place for older people with limited means.

 We have included the most important Australian Government Department of Health, Disability and Ageing (DHDA) resources to explain the changes from existing home care programs to the new Support at Home program.